DrTTom/TypoHunter/README.md

 Working with black lists, this test can not assure correct spelling, but
 - produces almost no false positives
 - can work even in documents / file trees with mixed language
+- excludes expressions which look like HEX or base64 to avoid false positives
 - has still found lots of typos in each project I ever ran it on

 Currently, it finds typical English and German typos.